Classical Cipher Comparison Table

 |---|---|---|---|

-| Monoalphabetic Substitution | Each letter always maps to the same ciphertext letter | Caesar, Atbash, Affine, Keyword | Preserves letter frequency \u2014 easy to crack with frequency analysis |
+| Monoalphabetic Substitution | Each letter always maps to the same ciphertext letter | Caesar, Atbash, Affine, Keyword | Preserves letter frequency — easy to crack with frequency analysis |

-| Polyalphabetic Substitution | Uses multiple alphabets, cycling based on a keyword | Vigen\u00E8re, Beaufort, Autokey, Porta | Key repetition creates detectable patterns (Kasiski) |
+| Polyalphabetic Substitution | Uses multiple alphabets cycling by keyword | Vigenère, Beaufort, Autokey, Porta | Repeating keys create detectable patterns |

-| Digraph / Polygraphic | Encrypts 2+ letters at a time as a unit | Playfair, Four-Square, Hill | Digraph frequency analysis (676 pairs vs 26 letters) |
+| Digraph / Polygraphic | Encrypts 2+ letters together as a unit | Playfair, Four-Square, Hill | Digraph or polygraphic frequency analysis |

-| Fractionation | Converts letters to numbers/coordinates, then transforms | Polybius, Straddling Checkerboard | Frequency analysis on coordinate pairs |
+| Fractionation | Converts letters into numbers or coordinates, then transforms them | Polybius, Straddling Checkerboard | Frequency analysis on coordinate pairs |

-| Stream Cipher | Combines plaintext with a key stream one character at a time | Vernam (One-Time Pad) | Key management \u2014 key must be truly random and never reused |
+| Stream Cipher | Combines plaintext with a keystream one symbol at a time | Vernam (One-Time Pad) | Key management — key must be truly random and never reused |

-When were classical ciphers invented?
+When were these classical ciphers invented?

 | Era | Period | Ciphers Introduced | Key Advance |